 For a relatively young institution, the Apostolic Episcopal Church has a complex history.
-This page gives a short historical summary aimed at the general reader below, and links are also provided to a more detailed history that is aimed at those with a specialised interest in this area.
+This page gives a short historical summary aimed at the general reader below.
 Material in the historical summary draws particularly upon that provided in The Old Catholic Sourcebook by Bishop Karl Pruter and J. Gordon Melton (Garland Publishing, New York and London, 1983, p.
 81) which in turn was prepared with the assistance of the Apostolic Episcopal Church.

 In 1927, by which time he had resigned from the Episcopal Church, Archbishop Brooks became pastor of Christ’s Church-by-the-Sea in Broad Channel, Queens, New York.
 Archbishop Brooks re-organized and re-incorporated the parish.
 Then in 1930 he joined with a second parish, the Lord’s Evangelical Church of Ridgewood Plateau, New York, and in a Synod meeting completed the organization of the Apostolic Episcopal Church, which was shortly afterwards officially recognized by the law of the State of New York.
 In 1934 Archbishop Brooks consecrated his first two chorepiscopi (suffragan bishops), Charles W. Keller and Harold F.A.
 Jarvis.
 Significant contacts and co-operation were established with major Orthodox jurisdictions, notably the Greek Orthodox Church and the Armenian Patriarchate of Jerusalem, which authorized Archbishop Brooks to ordain several priests for its American mission, as well as with Episcopalians and Protestant leaders who became part of a mission increasingly dedicated to ecumenical unity.